Chinese jet carried out 'aggressive' maneuver near US military plane, Pentagon says | Law-Order

 Chinese jet carried out 'aggressive' maneuver near US military plane, Pentagon says

 A Chinese fighter jet carried out an "unnecessarily aggressive" maneuver near a U.S. military plane over the South China Sea in international airspace, the United States said on Tuesday.
-In a statement, the United States' military command responsible for the Indo-Pacific said the Chinese J-16 aircraft carried out the maneuver last week and forced the U.S. RC-135 plane to fly through its wake turbulence.
+The U.S. military command responsible for the Indo-Pacific said the maneuver by a Chinese J-16 aircraft occurred last week and forced the U.S. RC-135 plane to fly through its wake turbulence.

 A Chinese fighter jet carried out an "unnecessarily aggressive" maneuver near a U.S. military plane over the South China Sea in international airspace, the United States said on Tuesday.

-In a statement, the United States' military command responsible for the Indo-Pacific said the Chinese J-16 aircraft carried out the maneuver last week and forced the U.S. RC-135 plane to fly through its wake turbulence.
-"The United States will continue to fly, sail, and operate – safely and responsibly – wherever international law allows," the statement said.
+The U.S. military command responsible for the Indo-Pacific said the maneuver by a Chinese J-16 aircraft occurred last week and forced the U.S. RC-135 plane to fly through its wake turbulence.
+"The United States will continue to fly, sail, and operate – safely and responsibly – wherever international law allows," it said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)